PayPal to increase marketing this year for offline push

 | SAN FRANCISCO

-SAN FRANCISCO PayPal, the online payment operation owned by eBay Inc, will increase marketing spending to support its push into physical stores, President David Marcus said on Tuesday.
+SAN FRANCISCO PayPal, the online payment operation owned by eBay Inc (EBAY.O), will increase marketing spending to support its push into physical stores, President David Marcus said on Tuesday.

 "You'll start seeing us amping marketing up later this year," Marcus said in an interview with Reuters.